 Some other Registered Agent services bill you on a calendar-year basis; that is, if you incorporate toward the middle or end of the year, you will receive a Registered Agent invoice at the beginning of the next calendar year, which may be only a few months away.
 Again, beware of what other Registered Agents claim.
 Look out for Registered Agents who tell you their fee can be increased at any time without notice.
 They can, and will, increase your annual rate.

 No, we are not affiliated with Harvard University.

-Rick Bell, the founder of Harvard Business Services, Inc., has an entrepreneurial background which spans a wide range of start-ups and business ventures.
-Since starting Harvard Business Services, Inc. in 1981, Rick has kept that spirit and those experiences foremost, as he has refined and simplified the business of helping other entrepreneurs form businesses.
+Rick Bell, the founder of Harvard Business Services, Inc., has an entrepreneurial background that spans a wide range of start-ups and business ventures.
+Since starting Harvard Business Services, Inc. in 1981, Rick has maintained that spirit and utilized his experiences while refining and simplifying the business of helping other entrepreneurs form businesses.

-Rick firmly believes that self-reliance, hard work, and the can-do spirit of entrepreneurship have a proven history of creating and supporting vibrant, dynamic economic systems.
-If the process of forming a corporation were an expensive, time-consuming barrier to starting a business, it would stall an otherwise powerful economic engine.
+Rick firmly believes that self-reliance, hard work and the can-do spirit of entrepreneurship have a proven history of creating and supporting vibrant, dynamic economic systems.
+If the process of forming a corporation were an expensive, time-consuming obstacle to starting a business, it would stall an otherwise powerful economic engine.

 A Delaware corporation is a business entity that is created under the Delaware General Corporation Law.
 The state of Delaware's business-friendly legal climate has been voted the best in the country many times by the U.S. Chamber Institute for Legal Reform; this is why Delaware is the popular choice among cmpanies that wish to incororate.
 Corporations are different from limited liability companies in that they have the ability to go public by selling shares of stock in the company.
 For more details, or to form a corporation, please visit our corporation page.Delaware Incorporation 101